boonebgorges/invite-anyone/readme.txt

 == Changelog ==

+= 1.3.16 =
+* Security fix: Disallow manual bypass of Access settings when inviting users by email.
+Thanks to Plugin Vulnerabilities for discovering and privately reporting this and other security issues addressed in this release.
+* Security fix: Improved CSRF protection in admin panels
+* Security fix: Improved output escaping of user-provided content in the Dashboard and on the front end
+* Fixed bug that prevented the 'email' sort from working on the Sent Invites screen.

 = 1.3.15 =
 * Security fix: Disallow manual overriding of non-customizable subject and message lines.
 Thanks to Ewoud Vlasselaer, Eric Schayes, and Nabeel Ahmed for discovering and privately reporting this issue.
 * Improve usage of BP API functions